Vijayputta007/Vijayputta007/README.md

 - 👋 Hi, I’m @Vijayputta
-- 👀 I’m interested in the world of data science
+- 👀 I’m interested in analyzing Financial and Logistics data of companies in several industries.
-- 🌱 I’m currently learning python, SQL and R.
+- 🌱 The projects showcase the work i have done in my free time
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects in Defi, NFT's & Smartcontracts, Liquidity protocols.
-- 📫 How to reach me ...

 <!---
 Vijayputta007/Vijayputta007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.